-Note - If the gauge orientation needs adjusting, disconnection the gauge from the minimum leak connection and refit using a new copper sealing washer 2005896.
+NOTE - If the gauge orientation needs adjusting, disconnect the gauge from the minimum leak connection and refit using the copper sealing washer supplied with the new regulator kit.

 6.5.6 Taking care not to damage the O-ring seals replace the new regulator as shown in figure 14, and fasten the 1" and 5/8" flat face connections.